notional-finance/contracts/docs/Escrow.md

 #### Parameters:
 - `accounts`: the account to liquidate
 - `currency`: the currency that is undercollateralized
-- `depositCurrency`: the deposit currency to exchange for `currency`
+- `collateralCurrency`: the collateral currency to exchange for `currency`

 #### Error Codes:
-*  - INVALID_DEPOSIT_CURRENCY: deposit currency supplied is not a valid currency
 - CANNOT_LIQUIDATE_SUFFICIENT_COLLATERAL: account has positive free collateral and cannot be liquidated
 - CANNOT_LIQUIDATE_SELF: liquidator cannot equal the liquidated account
 - INSUFFICIENT_FREE_COLLATERAL_LIQUIDATOR: liquidator does not have sufficient free collateral after liquidating